better-internet/radworks-docs/docs/getting-started.md

 With the remote helper installed, you will be able to [push changes][pc] from your working copies to your Radicle [monorepo][ri] or [fetch changes][fc] from other peers via the `rad` remote.
-The Radicle Upstream client then publishes these changes to the Radicle network.
+The Upstream client then publishes these changes to the network.

 To start using Radicle, continue on to the [Using Radicle][ur] section.